joelr/developer.everydayhero.com/content/pages.md

 : _Optional_ **string**.
 The `id` of the charity to create the page for.
 Defaulted to a random charity.

+token
+: _Optional_ **string**.
+An invitation token to join a team.
+This invitation was created by the team leader and sent to the user that you want to create a supporter page for.

 gift_aid_eligible
 : _Optional_ **boolean**.
 UK specific fundraising criteria.